 Our finding of no statistically significant across-crime dynamic spillovers associated with reductions in light crime suggests that a "Broken Windows" policy will have little success reducing the levels of severe crimes.
 For perspective, we note that the spillover benefits associated with a policy that targets either robbery or auto theft strictly dominate the spillover benefits of a policy that targets light crime, as the across-crime effects of reducing robbery and auto theft on light crime are of the same order of magnitude as the within-crime effect of reducing light crime.
 A policy that targets assaults generates spillover reductions in light crime that are smaller than the within-crime spillovers associated with light crime reduction, but this policy also generates positive spillover reductions in rape and robbery levels.
-However, this policy generates no within-crime spillover.
-Even though a policy that targets burglaries does not generate across-crime spillovers, it generates the largest within-crime positive spillovers of all of the crimes.
+However, this policy generates no within-crime spillovers, it generates the largest within-crime positive spillovers of all of the crimes.

 Remark 3.
-In Appendix D, we present the simulated impulse response functions of all crimes from unit crime reductions of each type in Figure 13.
-For brevity, we only present these impulse response functions using our preferred specification of the equations of motion for crime with up to four lags of each explanatory variable (T=4).
+In the online appendix, we present the simulated impulse response functions of all crimes from unit crime reductions of each type in Figure 1.
+For brevity, we only present these impulse response functions using our preferred specification of the equations of motion for crime with up to four lags of each explanatory variable (T = 4).
 Six weeks after the unit crime reduction, nearly all long run spillovers are realized.